Summary

 The Good

-This episode has you doing the usual routine: Go around the world map and enter stages that are located in each corner of the Omegamatic.
-The Omegamatic has elevators that take you to different sections of it.
-You are forced to use the elevators; you cannot walk up or down the Omegamatic.
-I believe that episode five has more than what episode four has.
-When you select a stage, you will more often than not find out that the graphics are much more detailed, and that there are some smooth animations, such as Keen surfing when he is on those little moving platforms.
-When I came across the machines, I liked how they look, and it makes me think that they are futuristic.
+The entrance and exit melodies are quite different to the last episode, with the exit melodies having that metallic feel to them.
+In each level, the graphics are much more detailed, and there are some smooth animations.
+Of these, I enjoyed watching Keen surfing on moving platforms.
+When I came across the machines, I liked how they look, and it makes me think they are futuristic.
 The final machine that Keen comes across takes a little bit of effort to destroy.

-There is more music, and some of it is excellent, starting from the first stage to the stages where you have to destroy the machines.
+The game’s soundtrack is excellent.
+There are a couple of tunes that are not repeated in the game, and the same piece is used for the defense tunnels and machine levels.
 I enjoyed listening to the music in the secret stage at Korath III.
 It has a Scottish theme, with harmless creatures walking around wearing quilts, and background music that is made with bagpipes.

 Gameplay is the same, with Keen jumping, both normally and with his pogo stick, and shooting enemies with his raygun.
 Keen can climb up and down poles, and climb onto ledges if he happens to just miss the platform, even if he jumps or use his pogo stick.
 Locked doors are scattered throughout the levels, and they must be unlocked with gems.
 Another addition to the game requires Keen to obtain a keycard that opens the exit door made out of steel.
 I like the sound of this door opening very much.

-The enemies are much tougher, with the Shikadi team requiring more than just one shot to dispose of and trying to destroy Keen while he is on poles.
-There are the Shikadi dogs that jump on you.
-Enemies that do not die are located in the last stages.
+The enemies are much tougher, with the Shikadi family requiring more than just one shot to dispose of and trying to destroy Keen while he is on poles.
+There are the dogs that jump and bark electric currents at you, then you will meet the adult who has the ability to teleport and he is rendered invincible to your shots.
+Also, I love playing games with Robo Red.
+I would shoot him on purpose and see if I could get away from death.

 The Bad